itaniumatrix/insight-cc/README.md

 Kevin Wang
 UC Berkeley

 Materials Science & Engineering

 ## Required Packages

 - Python 3.4+
 - NetworkX (1.10)
-[native to Python]
+-[native to Python]
  -datetime
  -JSON
  -sys

-Both features and Python scripts should be called with 2 arguments:
--file_in
--file_out

-## Feature 1 (Cleaning Text): tweets_cleaned.py
+# Feature 1 (Cleaning Text):

+Usage:
+'''tweets_cleaned.py filein fileout
+'''

-This was done with native Python string operations. tweets_cleaned.py
+This was performed with native Python string operations.

-## Feature 2 (Graph of Hashtags, Compute Node Degrees): average_degree.py
+# Feature 2 (Graph of Hashtags, Compute Node Degrees):

+Usage:
+'''average_degree.py filein fileout timewindow
+'''

+--timewindow is the number of seconds window that the graph should contain, up until the most recently read Tweet.
+Default usage is 60s.

 The graph is built with NetworkX default implementation (regular Python dictionaries).
 For a large number of nodes and edges, a speed-up may be achieved by using a sorted dictionary, so we don't have to iterate through the whole graph to check against the timestamp.
+Using a sorted dictionary also incurs a cost